angdraug/barley/README.md

 ```

 Sower expects to be directly connected to a network that already has a DHCP
-server.
-You can use the same Linux bridge setup as described above to achieve
+server (e.g. the router on a typical home network).
+You can use the same Linux
+bridge setup as described above to achieve that.
+Sower obtains its own IP
-that.
-Sower obtains its own IP configuration from DHCP and leaves it up to the
+configuration from DHCP and leaves it up to the existing DHCP server to
-existing DHCP server to allocate IP addresses to PXE clients.
+allocate IP addresses to PXE clients.

 ## Persistent Storage